Designing a Personalization-First Fashion Experience for Rental Subscription Platfrom

 Personalized collections generated from accumulated signals—combining explicit input, human validation, and behavioral feedback—used to inform subsequent recommendations and shipments.

-In parallel, I worked with eng to enable an online assistant widget to testing ongoing personalization support.
-In practice, it was primarily used for customer care, troubleshooting, and issue resolution rather than preference refinement.
+In practice, user primarily used for customer care, troubleshooting, and issue resolution rather than preference refinement.
 Based on this learning, we deprioritized the assistant as personalization and refocused human involvement where it had the highest impact.

 Signal validation